 (4) Submit Letters of Recommendation or Evaluations

 Submit at least two letters of recommendation or evaluations.
 One should be from a faculty member of your current law school.
-You may submit letters of recommendation or evaluations with your application or the recommenders may send their letter directly to William & Mary Law School, Admission Office, P.O.
-Box 8795, Williamsburg, Virginia 23187-8795.
+The letters should be sent directly to LSAC to be included in your CAS report.

 (5) Submit Letter of Good Standing